 Guadalajara is the second largest city in Mexico.
 And yet, it’s often overshadowed by Mexico City, the country’s busy capital.
 But Guadalajara is one of the best places to visit in Mexico if you want to learn the country’s culture.

-Not only Guadalajara has some of the best food in Mexico like lonches and tortas ahogadas, it’s also where you can try some of the best tequila!
 It’s the birthplace of Mariachi and tequila and home to some of the best museums in Mexico like MUSA Museum of the Arts University of Guadalajara and the Cabañas.

 If that doesn’t convince you to visit Guadalajara, here’s a little secret:

 The second-largest city is also a perfect budget destination, and is much more friendly for your wallet than trendy Mexico City.
 You can easily find accommodations for $30 USD and lower for your stay.

 And the best part is that you can visit Guadalajara on this popular day trip from Sayulita